hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 ---
 layout: page
-title: Definitions of Art Shouldn't Be Confusing
+title: Definitions of Art Shouldn't Be Confusing, Part 1
-summary: Why commonplace definitions of art are wrong, simple heuristics to make it easier, and why it matters.
+summary: Why commonplace definitions of art are wrong, and why it matters.
 author:  AaronHertzmann
 image: /images/wica/bradford_viewers.jpg
 og:image: /images/wica/bradford_viewers.jpg
+redirect_from:
+  - /2022/09/19/2022-09-19-art-definitions.html
 ---

-# Definitions of Art Shouldn't Be Confusing
+# Definitions of Art Shouldn't Be Confusing, Part 1: Problems

-This essay talks about why commonplace definitions of art are wrong, simple heuristics to make it easier, and why it matters.
+This series of essay talks about why commonplace definitions of art are wrong, simple heuristics to make it easier, and why it matters.
+In this first part, I'll talk about problems with some common definitions of art, and, in [Part 2](/2022/09/19/art-definitions-2.html), I'll give some recommendations for how to think about art instead.
+In Part 3, I plan to talk about some of the different eras that inform these notions of art.

 In person and online, I frequently hear assertions of the impossibility of defining art, and the absurdity of even trying; and, simultaneously, other comments offering simple definitions of art.
 Just in the past week I have seen variations on: "art is about intent," and "art is emotional expression," and "art is about beauty" and other statements that contradict one another.

 Art in the Western world is a confusing thing.  **The better I've come to understand art, the more I see this confusion as harmful.**  I have an art degree (mostly studio art) and, yet, all my life, I've experienced and witnessed anxiety around it: "I don't understand Modern art," "I'm not a good artist," "I don't have very good taste."
 The word _Art_ carries so much baggage seemingly designed to tell you that you're not good enough.
 Anxiety about art prevents people from appreciating it, and from making it, even as an amateur hobby.

 **Moreover, recent debates around "AI art" underscore how badly our language around art and artists serve us,** because the words "art" and "artist" mean totally different things in different contexts.
 And these different uses often have value judgements built in, separating the sacred "art" from the profane "not art".
 Definitional claims about art stand in for underlying agendas about what is valuable in art, such as [in this Twitter debate](https://twitter.com/kortizart/status/1567949995512594433).
 As societal and technological changes transform the nature of art, our difficulties discussing these things coherently makes everything harder.
 Art changes continually, and we need language and understanding to help us navigate these changes, rather than being stuck in 18th-century myths about artistic expression.

 Why it's worth learning more